Differing Diagnosis and Explanations for Back Pain.

 “My doctor said it was sciatica, and then the chiropractor said my back was out because my legs were different lengths and I had a rotated pelvis.
 X-rays show something different again, wear and tear, and now you’re saying its simple lower back pain and I should become more active.

 I don’t trust that any of you know what is really wrong with me.
-It must be serious if you can’t agree and I’m not reassured any of you know what you are talking about.
-I’m going to be careful and avoid anything that makes my pain worse until I finally have an answer and have really got to the bottom of this.”
+It must be serious if you can’t agree and I’m not reassured any of you know what you are talking ab02-Mar-2015t makes my pain worse until I finally have an answer and have really got to the bottom of this.”

-The guide to assessing psychosocial yellow flags includes these experiences which make disability from back problems more likely:
+The guide to assessing psychosocial needs and yellow flags includes these experiences which make disability from back problems more likely:

 Lower Back Pain Toolkit Home Page